The Bankrate promise

 What to do if your homeowners insurance is canceled

-If you receive a nonrenewal notice, your first step is to find out why your policy is being terminated.
-The letter you receive will likely include an explanation or you could call your carrier or agent to get more information.
-Depending on the situation, you may be able to make changes to your home or policy that will satisfy the insurance company and convince them to keep your coverage.
+- A notice of nonrenewal: If you receive a nonrenewal notice, your first step is to find out why your policy is being terminated.
+The letter you receive may include an explanation, or you could call your carrier or agent to get more information.
+Depending on the situation, you may be able to make changes to your home or policy that will satisfy the insurance company and allow you to keep your coverage.

-If you are not able to convince your insurance company to keep your policy, it may be harder to find coverage, especially if you have numerous claims or your home is in poor condition.
-If you are having trouble finding affordable home insurance after a cancellation, check with your state’s department of insurance or a local insurance agent.
-They may provide a list of carriers who are tasked with providing coverage for high-risk homeowners in your area.
+If you are not able to remedy the issue or convince your insurance company to keep your policy, it may be time to look for a new policy.
+Unfortunately, it may be harder to find coverage after a cancellation or nonrenewal, especially if you have numerous claims or your home is in poor condition.
+If you are having trouble finding affordable home insurance after a cancellation, it may benefit you to check around for providers offering coverage for high-risk homeowners in your area.

 Frequently asked questions